fahad0100/The-New-York-Times-App/README.md

 |- test/
 ```

-Here is the folder structure used in this project:
+lib folder structure used in this project:

 ```
 lib/